 During the bankruptcy case process, a trustee is appointed to assist the debtor and other parties with the development of a realistic reorganization plan, while also reviewing regular reports submitted by the debtor in possession.
 The trustee is also paid by the debtor for their services.
 Creditors are still provided copies of the plan so that they can be informed of repayment projections.

 Finally, the debtor may receive a debt discharge when the court approves the reorganization plan.
 Creditors can no longer collect on discharged debts, but may only collect the debts allowed by the bankruptcy plan or bankruptcy court, and only in accordance with the terms of the bankruptcy plan.

 The Importance of Having a Bankruptcy Lawyer

 Small business bankruptcy is a complicated process that should not be embarked on alone.
 Even with the promise of an appointed trustee, a small business owner will still need the counsel of one or more legal specialists in bankruptcy cases.
 The financial and legal risks of going it alone are great.
 Bolster your chances to emerge from bankruptcy ahead and enlist the support of an experienced bankruptcy lawyer.
-Importantly, make sure you do so beginning when you start having financial difficulties.
+Importantly, ensure you do so when you start having financial difficulties.